North American and Atlantic Research Group

 Latest news

-Did you catch Dr Peter Riley talking about Walt Whitman on BBC Radio 4’s In Our Time on 27th April?
-Don’t worry – you can still listen again here!
+Did you catch our Herman Melville scholar Dr Peter Riley talking about stranded whales in all their meanings on BBC Radio 4 on 28 April?
+Don’t worry – you can listen again here (and read the book on which the broadcast is based, Strandings)!

 Read more news